Bradford Divorce Lawyer for Custody, Support, and Property Division

 Joint Divorce

-When you both agree to divorce, you can file a joint application in Ontario.
-You file as co-applicants rather than opposing parties.
+When both spouses agree to divorce, filing a joint application in Ontario is possible.
+Both file as co-applicants rather than opposing parties.
 No respondent is needed.
-If you agree on key issues, you may not both need lawyers.
+If both agree on key issues, separate lawyers may not be needed.
 We help couples complete this process, which costs less and resolves faster.
 Both spouses maintain equal control throughout.

 Learn more about a joint divorce